coi-gov-pl/linux-rootfs-resize/README.md

 For now, filesystem resize is limited to ext2, ext3 and ext4 (resize2fs) including LVM volumes.

-This code was successfuly tested on: CentOS 6.5, Debian 6 and Debian 7.2
+This code was successfuly tested on: CentOS 6.5, Debian 6, Debian 7.2, Ubuntu14.04

 DEPENDENCIES: